A1300.05 Strategic Planning

 Conclusion

 Shawnee Community College’s strategic planning process is essential for guiding organizational decision-making, maximizing resource utilization, adapting to change, managing risks, fostering collaboration, evaluating performance, and maintaining a competitive edge in the higher education market space.
 It serves as a roadmap for success, guiding the organization toward the attainment of the College’s vision.
 Further, it strengthens the College’s commitment to high-quality teaching, learning, and continuous improvement.
-By adhering to this procedure, the College ensures its strategic planning activities are open, inclusive, and help bridge the divide between the mission and vision.
+By adhering to this operating standard, the College ensures its strategic planning activities are open, inclusive, and help bridge the divide between the mission and vision.

-Change Log
+Change Log Governance Unit: Executive Council

-Date Description of Change Governance Unit
+Date Description of Change

-2.29.24 Initial Adoption Executive Council
+02.29.24 Initial Adoption